plucia-mitre/pickled-canary_sandbox/README.md

 # Rust Search Tool

-The Rust search tool consists of a library containing an Automata for processing our [DFA](#compiled-pattern-language) and a wrapper binary which uses this library to search one or more binary files for provided patterns.
+The Rust search tool consists of a library containing an automata for processing our [DFA](#compiled-pattern-language) and a wrapper binary which uses this library to search one or more binary files for provided patterns.
+This tool is more performant than the Java search tool, and it can search multiple binaries at once.

-This tool is currently called `treesearchtool`.
-This tool can be compiled with the nightly rust compiler, and more help on specific options is available by running with `-h`.
+The name of the tool is `treesearchtool`.
+It can be compiled with the nightly Rust compiler, and more help on specific options is available by running with `-h`.

 **TODO:** More documentation about the specifics of this tool (once it's finalized a bit more).

 ## Download

-The pre-built `treesearchtool` is located in the ZIP file found on the Releases page.
-Once the file is unzipped, open the `pickled_canary_rust_tools` directory to find the search tool.
-The search tool should be from the same release as was used to compile your patterns.
+The pre-built `treesearchtool` binary is located in the ZIP file found on the Releases page.
+Once the file is unzipped, open the `pickled_canary_rust_tools/` directory to find the search tool.
+The search tool used should be from the same release as was used to compile your patterns.

 # Python Library

-The Pickled Canary Python library wraps a Rust library which exposes the core search behavior of Pickled Canary.
+The Pickled Canary Python library wraps a Rust library, which exposes the core search behavior of Pickled Canary.

 ## Usage